How Do I Prepare My Driveway for Sealing?

 When you inspect your driveway, look for signs of wear.
 Any cracks over ¼ inch or potholes need fixing.
 These problems can stop the sealant from working right, letting moisture in.

 About 90% of asphalt driveways get cracks in 5 to 10 years.
-This is because of weather and a lot of traffic.
-Fixing these issues is important to stop more damage.
+This is because of the weather and a lot of traffic.
+Fixing these issues is important to stop further damage.

 driveway care instructions - How Do I Prepare My Driveway for Sealing?